whyboris/Video-Hub-App/README.md

 # Introduction

-VideoHub is built on top of `angular-electron` 1.9.0
+VideoHub is built on top of `angular-electron` 1.9.0 but has been updated since then.

 It was built off